 Natural Park “Rila Monastery”

 The Natural Park “Rila Monastery” is situated on the territory of Rila municipality and covers the medium and the high mountain areas of the west section of Rila Mountain.
-It covers territories situated from 750 m to 2,700 m altitude, as the highest point is Rilets peak – 2,713 meters altitude.
-It covers an area of 25,253.2 ha, and is one of the largest natural parks in Bulgaria.
+It includes the territories situated from 750 m to 2,700 m altitude, as the highest point is Rilets peak – 2,713 meters altitude.
+The park spreads on an area of 25,253.2 ha, and is one of the largest natural ones in Bulgaria.

 Its territory was declared protected in 1992 within the borders of People’s Park “Rila” (today’s National Park “Rila”), and the park was isolated in 2000 as a protected territory.
 The Rila Monastery Forest which covers an area of 3,665 ha is situated on the territory of the Natural park.